Untitled Document

 Dear [Decision Maker],

-Hydrocephalus, an abnormal accumulation of cerebrospinal fluid in the bran, is a life-threatening condition that affects approximately 1 million Americans.
+Hydrocephalus, an abnormal accumulation of cerebrospinal fluid in the brain, is a life-threatening condition that affects approximately 1 million Americans.
 Anyone can develop hydrocephalus as a result of a traumatic brain injury, including premature babies, active duty service members, and veterans.
 Individuals can also be born with it, develop it as part of the aging process, or acquire it as a result of infections or brain tumors, among other causes.

 Sincerely,